CONNECTICUT UNIFORM ELECTRONIC TRANSACTIONS ACT

 surrounding circumstances.
 As the commentary to the UETA notes: "If this Act is to serve to facilitate electronic transactions, it must be applicable under circumstances not rising to a full fledged contract to use electronics....
 Indeed, such a requirement would itself be an unreasonable barrier to electronic commerce, at odds with the fundamental purpose of this Act.
 Accordingly, the requisite agreement, express or implied, must be determined from all available circumstances and evidence."

-(c) A party may refuse to conduct a transaction electronically, even if the person previously has conducted transactions electronically.
+(c) A party may refuse to conduct a particular transaction electronically, even if the person previously has conducted transactions electronically.

 (e) The commentary to the UETA makes the following observation about this subsection: "While this Act validates and effectuates electronic records and electronic signatures, the legal effect of such records and signatures is left to existing substantive law outside this Act except in narrow circumstances....
 Where a rule of law requires that the record contain minimum substantive content, the legal effect of such a record will depend on whether the record meets the substantive requirements of the other applicable law."